artstorm/paypal-donations/readme.txt

 1. The Admin page where you setup the plugin

 == Changelog ==

+= Version 1.1 - 23 May 2009 =
+ * Added an option to select the currency to make the donations in.
+ * Changed the default button in a new install from a custom button to the large button.

 = Version 1.0 - 7 May 2009 =
  * Initial Release